astianmuchui/astianmuchui/README.md

   #Did you know?

-  $knowledge = "If you get the contents of a pdf file via php, You can actually search for it via strpos();
+  $knowledge = "If you get the contents of a pdf file via php, You can actually search for words in it via strpos();

   if($knowledge === true){